Raademar/photoify/README.md

 ## DOING
+* Toggle info of images(posts) when tapping on them
 * User seems to get lost after posts has been made, look into this.
 (Only on demo mobile via Ngrok?)

 ## DONE